-The proposal consists of considerable demolition and sitework to the courtyard of the outdoor area between the two north and south tower buildings to allow for a contemporary landscape and site renovation overhaul of the area.
-Since the area will no longer be programmed as a vehicular circulation ring for drop-off, delivery and pick-up to the north towers, the architect is free to design the space as a communal area with more lush landscape that incorporates salvaged existing vegetation, new landscaping, new berms and terraced areas and pools, art pieces, bocce game areas, renovated hardscape and lighting, new gardens that include a hammock garden and a hanging garden with swings, as well as updates to seating areas.
+The proposal consists of considerable demolition and site work to the courtyard of the outdoor area between the two north and south tower buildings to allow for a contemporary landscape and site renovation overhaul of the area.
+The applicant has proposed a communal area with more lush landscape that incorporates salvaged existing vegetation, new landscaping, new berms and terraced areas and pools.
+Additionally, art pieces, bocce game areas, renovated hardscape and lighting, new gardens that include a hammock garden and a hanging garden with swings, as well as updates to seating areas are proposed.